Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Liraglutide (Saxenda, Victoza) ~13 hours At least 2 months before planned conception

-Why the washout period is longer than the half-life: A drug is generally considered fully cleared after 5 half-lives.
+Why the washout period is longer than the half-life: Most medications are considered cleared from the body after about 5 half-lives (the time it takes for the drug level to decrease by half).
 For semaglutide, that is approximately 5 weeks.
-The 2-month recommendation provides an additional safety margin.
+The 2-month recommendation adds an extra safety buffer.
 For tirzepatide, 5 half-lives is about 25 days, and the 1-month recommendation adds a buffer.

 Your provider may recommend a longer washout depending on your specific situation, especially if you are on higher doses or have been on the medication for an extended period.